Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Experiments

 Figure \ref{fig: Fokker-Planck Observables} shows the evolution of the centroid distance and the Liouvillian Loss for all three problems.
 Euler and TDVP closely match the exact evolution of the two observables.
-Athough the two methods' estimates of the centroid distance begin to diverge from the exact centroid distance at around time 10, once again the large error bars demonstrate that this is due to error in the sampling estimate.
+Although the two methods' estimates of the centroid distance begin to diverge from the exact centroid distance at around time 10, once again the large error bars demonstrate that this is due to error in the sampling estimate.
 Although the PINN centroid distance also begins to diverge from the desired value, the small error bars for this estimate suggest that the deviation does not come from sampling error.

-In terms of the Liouvillian loss, both the Euler method and TDVP decrease consistently.
-At around time 15 the Euler Liouvillian loss jumps slightly, but this can most likely be improved by increasing the number of training steps per time step for the Euler method and by decreasing the learning rate.
-Further, this occurs at a Liouvillian loss of less than $10^{-7}$, so the simulation is still likely precise enough for most applications.
+The Euler and TDVP methods' Liouvillian losses decrease consistently.
+At around time 15, the Euler Liouvillian loss jumps slightly.
+This jump occurs at a Liouvillian loss below $10^{-7}$, so the simulation is still likely precise enough for most applications.
+The Euler method's performance can likely be improved by increasing the number of fitting steps per time step and by decreasing the step size.
 In practice, we find that decreasing the step size improves both the Euler and TDVP methods' performance.
-Interestingly, the Pseudo-spectral method provides a very poor estimate of the Liouvillian loss.
+Interestingly, the standard solvers provide very poor estimates of the Liouvillian loss.
 We suspect that this is due to error in numerical derivatives.

-Finally, note that unlike the other methods, our methods continue to correctly simulate the system for large numbers of Wells.
-It is only toward the end of time evolution in the 20-Well case that our methods begin to show some deviation from the exact observables.
+Finally, note that unlike the other methods, our methods continue to correctly simulate the system for large numbers of sites.
+It is only toward the end of time evolution in the 20-site case that our methods begin to show some deviation from the exact observables.
 Again, this can likely be reduced by decreasing the step size and taking more samples.
+Interestingly, the stochastic method appears to diverge slightly more than our methods in the 20-site case.

+Table \ref{table: Fokker-Planck Rho L2 Loss} shows the $L_2$ loss from Equation \ref{eq: L2}.
+The Euler and TDVP methods have extremely low losses, with the Euler method performing slightly better.
+The PINN $L_2$ loss, while low, is much larger than the Euler and TDVP methods.